"Any man can be a father but it takes someone special to be a Dad." -- Anne Geddes

 - Fathers' mental health issues such as depression can cause behavior problems in toddlers, and can have a long-term impact, leading to differences in

-children's social skills, self-control and cooperation even as late as fifth grade.
+children's social skills, self-control and cooperation.
 (17)

 - Teenagers watch an average of 21 hours of television per week.
 They spend only 35 minutes per week talking with their fathers.
 (14)